Underground Utility Line Protection Law

 (2) To provide the One Call System, within five business days, with any revised information required under this section.

-(5) After receipt of a timely request from an excavator or operator who identifies the site of excavation or demolition work he intends to perform and not later than the business day prior to the scheduled date of excavation:
+(5) After receipt of a timely request from an excavator or operator who identifies the work site of excavation or demolition work he intends to perform and not later than the business day prior to the lawful start date of excavation:

-(i) To mark, stake, locate or otherwise provide the position of the facility owner's underground lines at the site within eighteen inches horizontally from the outside wall of such line in a manner so as to enable the excavator, where appropriate, to employ prudent techniques, which may include hand-dug test holes, to determine the precise position of the underground facility owner's lines.
+(i) To mark, stake, locate or otherwise provide the position of the facility owner's underground lines at the work site within eighteen inches horizontally from the outside wall of such line in a manner so as to enable the excavator, where appropriate, to employ prudent techniques, which may include hand-dug test holes, to determine the precise position of the underground facility owner's lines.
 This shall be done to the extent such information is available in the facility owner's records or by use of standard locating techniques other than excavation.
-Standard locating techniques shall include at the utility owner's discretion the option to choose available technologies suitable to each type of line or facility being located at the site, topography, soil conditions or to assist the facility owner in locating its lines or facilities, based on accepted engineering and operational practices.
-Facility owners shall make reasonable efforts during the excavation phase to locate or notify excavators of the existence and type of abandoned lines that remain on the continuing property records of the facility owners.
+Standard locating techniques shall include, at the utility owner's discretion, the option to choose available technologies suitable to each type of line or facility being located at the work site, topography or soil conditions or to assist the facility owner in locating its lines or facilities, based on accepted engineering and operational practices.
+Facility owners shall make reasonable efforts during the excavation phase to locate or notify excavators of the existence and type of abandoned lines.

-(i.1) To, where contained on its continuing property records, identify the location of an actually known facility's point of connection to its facilities, where the point of connection is not owned or operated by the facility owner.
+(i.1) To identify the location of an actually known facility's point of connection to its facilities, where the point of connection is not owned or operated by the facility owner.
 A facility owner may identify the location of a known facility connected to its facilities, but not owned or operated by the facility owner, as a helpful guide to the excavator or owner.
 The identification shall not be deemed to impose any liability upon the facility owner for the accuracy of the other facility's identification.

-(ii) To, at its option, timely elect to excavate around its facilities in fulfillment of this subparagraph.
+(ii) To timely elect to excavate around its facilities in fulfillment of this subparagraph, at its option.

 (iii.1) To propose mutually agreeable scheduling by which the excavator, facility owner or designer may locate the facilities.

 (v) To respond to all notices through the One Call System, provided the request is made in the time frame set forth under this act.
-The response shall be made not later than the end of the second business day following receipt of the notification by the One Call System, excluding the business day upon which the notification is received, or not later than the day prior to the scheduled date of excavation, if the excavator specifies a later date.
-In the case of an emergency, to respond through the One Call System as soon as practicable following receipt of notification of the emergency by the One Call System.
+The response shall be made not later than the end of the second business day following receipt of the notification by the One Call System, excluding the business day upon which the notification is received, or not later than the day prior to the lawful start date of excavation if the excavator specifies a later date or, in the case of an emergency, to respond through the One Call System as soon as practicable following receipt of notification of the emergency by the One Call System.

 (vii) To respond to emergency notifications as soon as practicable following receipt of notification of such emergency.
 The response by the facility owner shall be consistent with the nature of the emergency information received by the facility owner.

-(viii) To participate in preconstruction meetings for a complex project or as described in clause (3) of section 5.
+(viii) To participate in preconstruction meetings for a complex project or as described in section 5(3).

-(ix) If notification is received pursuant to clause (8) of section 5, to give priority to responding to notification as an emergency.
+(ix) If notification is received pursuant to section 5(8), to give priority to responding to notification as an emergency.

 (9) If a facility owner fails to become a member of the One Call System in violation of this act and a line or lines of such nonmember facility owner are damaged by an excavator by reason of the excavator's failure to notify the facility owner because the facility owner was not a member of the One Call System serving the location where the damage occurred, such facility owner shall have no right of recovery from the excavator of any costs associated with the damage to its lines.
 The right herein granted shall not be in limitation of any other rights of the excavator.

-(11) To comply with all requests for information by the department relating to the department's enforcement authority under this act within thirty days of the receipt of the request.
+(11) To comply with all requests for information by the commission relating to the commission's enforcement authority under this act within thirty days of the receipt of the request.

 RESPONSIBILITIES OF THE ONE CALL SYSTEM

-SECTION 3: It shall be the duty of the One Call System to do the following:
+SECTION 3.
+It shall be the duty of the One Call System:

-(1.2) Perform the obligations, as set forth under this section, on behalf of the facility owner, excavator or designer as established by the board of directors of the One Call System.
+(1.2) To perform the obligations, as set forth under this section, on behalf of the facility owner, excavator or designer as established by the board of directors of the One Call System.

-(1.3) Provide access to municipal lists provided to the One Call System for those interested parties.
-This list shall contain facility owners having lines in the municipality, including wards as indicated in subclause (ii) of clause (1) of section 2, and to maintain, for each municipality, a list containing the information as required to be submitted by the facility owner.
+(1.3) To provide access to municipal lists provided to the One Call System for those interested parties.
+This list shall contain facility owners having lines in the municipality, including wards as indicated in section 2(1)(ii), and to maintain, for each municipality, a list containing the information as required to be submitted by the facility owner.
 Such list shall be updated as revised information is received from the facility owner within five business days.